tessahelenmartin/vivid-ui/README.md

    scrollAxis:"y",                   // Scroll axis in which the parallax will be triggered (optional) imageAxis:"y",                    // Axis in which the image will be translated offsetBegin:true,                 // Determines if there is an offset from the top- if false or not
-                                     //   set, parallax begins when the top of the target div reaches the
+                                     //   set, parallax begins when the top of the target div reaches
-                                     //   top of the viewport; if true, parallax begins when the top of
+                                     //   the top of the viewport; if true, parallax begins when the
-                                     //   the target div reaches the bottom of the viewport offsetEnd:false                   // Determines if there is an offset from the bottom- if false or not
+                                     //   top of the target div reaches the bottom of viewport offsetEnd:false                   // Determines if there is an offset from the bottom- if false or
-                                     //   set, parallax ends when the bottom of the target div
+                                     //   not set, parallax ends when the bottom of the target div
                                      //   reaches the top of the viewport; if true, parallax ends when
-                                     //   the bottom of the target div reaches the bottom of the viewport })
+                                     //   the bottom of the target div reaches the bottom of viewport })
 ```
 The second overlays multiple images with parallax: